harshwadari/movie-review-site/README.md

 # movie-review-site
-a site with movie info and reviews
+This is a simple movie review site that shows movie and tv shows information like trailer,reviews,cast,release date etc.
+It uses tmdb api to fetch all movie information